Alexis Denisof: Career

 In 2011, Denisof reprised his recurring role as Sandy Rivers in How I Met Your Mother; he ultimately appeared in 10 episodes in total, and his last appearance was in the episode "Gary Blauman".
 In a season 1 commentary, creators Craig Thomas and Carter Bays speculated that Denisof was initially reluctant to take the role back in 2006 because he feared it was just charity work on account of his wife, Hannigan, playing a main character on the show.
 They went on to state that he was not aware, until they actually told him, that they were huge fans of his work dating back to his time on Angel.

 Since 2011, Denisof has been relatively active.
 He played a voice role in the animated DC film Justice League: Doom.
 He was featured in the majority of episodes in the AOL webseries Little Women, Big Cars.
 He was then cast as a lead in Bryan Singer's new webseries H+: The Digital Series.
 He then reunited with Joss Whedon for two different film projects.
 The first was a minor role in the summer blockbuster The Avengers, as The Other, a servant of the character Thanos, and a cohort of Loki.
 The second was the lead male role in a modern version of Shakespeare's Much Ado About Nothing, which premiered at the Toronto Film Festival, to positive reviews from critics.
 The film was released worldwide in June 2013.

-In August 2013 he was cast in the third season of NBC's Grimm as a recurring character named Viktor Albert Wilhelm George Beckendorf.
+In August 2013, he was cast in the third season of NBC's Grimm as a recurring character named Viktor Chlodwig zu Schellendorf von Konigsburg.
 In 2014, Denisof reprised his role as The Other in Guardians of the Galaxy.
 In the same year he began starring in the MTV television series Finding Carter as David Wilson.
 As of 2018, Denisof starred in the web series I Love Bekka & Lucy as Glenn, and was nominated for a Primetime Emmy Award for Outstanding Actor in a Short Form Comedy or Drama Series, his first such nomination.

 On November 28, 2018, Deadline Hollywood reported that Denisof would play the recurring role of Adam Masters in the second season of Netflix's Chilling Adventures of Sabrina.
 In 2019 he began playing the recurring role of Professor Vardemus in the supernatural television show Legacies.